meowrypto/simple-ping-tool/README.md

 2. Double-click the file to execute (or run it from `cmd.exe`).
 3. Review the terminal output: each server shows `ONLINE`/`OFFLINE` plus a color-coded average latency.

+## Changelog (v1.4.0 — more DNS servers)

+Added 5 more well-known public DNS resolvers, bringing the total to 10:
+`Yandex.DNS`, `DNS.WATCH`, `CleanBrowsing` (Security filter), `Comodo Secure DNS`, and `Alternate DNS`.
+Each is added the same way as the original five — one line calling the `:TestDNS` subroutine — so extending the list further later is a one-line change.

+Note: Verisign Public DNS was intentionally left out — the free service was discontinued in 2025 and its old IPs (`64.6.64.6` / `64.6.65.6`) no longer resolve reliably.

 ## Changelog (v1.3.0 — Jitter support)